owickstrom/wickstrom.tech/_posts/2016-04-19-a-faster-test-workflow-for-haskell.md

 to get a bit slow so decided to search for a new setup.

 As I already use *tmux* for all work I figured I could use that together with GHCi somehow.
-Tmux has a command called `send-keys` that, unsurpringsly, lets you programmatically send keys as though they were typed in at the target pane.
+Tmux has a command called `send-keys` that lets you programmatically send keys as though they were typed in at the target pane.

 {% highlight bash %}
 tmux send-keys -t "mysession:0.1" "echo hello, world" Enter
 {% endhighlight %}

-This sends `echo hello, world` followed by a linebreak to the pane with index 1, in the window with index 0, in the session called *mysession*.
+This sends `echo hello, world` followed by a line break to the pane with index 1, in the window with index 0, in the session called *mysession*.
 The `-t` switch handles convenient tokens such as `last` and `left` so you don't have to figure out indices.
 See the [tmux man